 Please note: All travellers arriving in South Africa are required to provide a negative Polymerase Chain Reaction (PCR) COVID-19 test certificate, issued by an accredited laboratory in line with World Health Organisation standards, no more than 72 hours before the date of travel.
 South African Authorities reserve the right to verify the authenticity of presented PCR test certificates.
 Arriving travellers unable to produce a valid certificate will be required to quarantine, at their own cost, for 10 days.
 South Africa also requires visitors to carry valid travel insurance policies that cover the costs associated with COVID-19 testing and quarantining.

 Feel safe when you fly Airlink during the current COVID travel restrictions, it’s easier than you think – follow these simple steps

 The technology used in Airlink aircraft cabins means that the possible transmission of COVID-19 onboard is reduced - See more here.

 During this time, we’re also required to look out for each other.
-Therefore, we’re asked to make sure that ALL of our customers complete these Traveller Health Questionnaires.
-Be sure to bring the completed forms with you as you will be asked to present it by Port Health before you enter the terminal building.
+Therefore, we’re asked to make sure that ALL of our customers complete the relevant Traveller Health Questionnaire.
+Be sure to bring the completed form with you as you will be asked to present it by Port Health before you enter the terminal building.